History of Jeremy Sochan in Timeline

 August 24, 2024: Car Accident

-On August 24, 2024, Jeremy Sochan was involved in a car accident in San Antonio after he lost control of his vehicle and hit a guardrail.
-He was uninjured in the crash.
+On August 24, 2024, Jeremy Sochan was involved in a car accident in San Antonio where he lost control of his vehicle and hit a guardrail; he was uninjured.

 November 2024: Thumb Surgery

-In November 2024, Jeremy Sochan was scheduled to have surgery to repair a fractured left thumb, after exiting early from a game versus the Los Angeles Clippers.
+In November 2024, Jeremy Sochan was scheduled to have surgery to repair a fractured left thumb after exiting early from the game versus the Los Angeles Clippers.